 Renewable energy considers electrical generation using renewable energy sources of a variety of types.
 While examining many developing technologies, we concentrate on the design and application of photovoltaic and wind electrical generation.
 Current methods of classification of wind and solar sites and aspects which must be considered when choosing sites for wind or solar installations are examined and researched.
 Topics include photovoltaic and thermal solar technologies, inverter technologies, and their integration into the power grid.
 Also included are micro-hydro and fuel cell technologies, renewable system economics and legislative effects.

-Assistant Professor Fernando Mancilla-David investigates:
+Associate Professor Fernando Mancilla-David investigates:

 - Power systems: power system modeling, operation and control

 - Power electronics: converter topologies and control, simulation of power electronic circuits, HVDC, HVDC light/plus and custom power and FACTS devices

 - Renewable energy: distributed energy resources (DER), power system integration and converters suitable for DER applications

 The Energy Conversion Research Force (ECRF) research group under the direction of Assistant Professor Jaedo Park investigates various projects:

 - Energy conversion device application on renewable energy systems

 - Energy storage system application on power grid

 - Application of machine/drive technology to various energy systems